LiaScript/docs/README.md

     --{{0}}--
 This first approach does obviously not work.
-LiaScript does not parse and interprete the return value on demand, instead, everything is interpreted and displayed as a string:
+LiaScript does not parse and interpret the return value on demand, instead, everything is interpreted and displayed as a string:

 ``` markdown
 <script>"<marquee>This text will scroll from right to left</marquee>"</script>